itchyny/pihex/README.md

 # pihex
 Arbitrary place hexadecimal digits viewer of pi written in Rust.
-The library is based on the Bailey-Borwein-Plouffe formula (BBP formula).
+The library is based on the Bailey-Borwein-Plouffe formula (BBP formula) and Bellard's formula.

 ```
  $ pihex